Ready to shape real change? Take a look at our current opportunities for flexible work:

 The induction process was very engaging.
 We worked through various qualifications, looked at a range of quality checks that would be required, and completed role-play scenarios on giving and receiving feedback.
 I was responsible for many centres, from large further education (FE) colleges to small training providers based all over the North East, working across a wide range of sport and exercise programmes.
 In September 2018 I was also approached by the Product Development team to review a suite of newly-developed fitness qualifications.

 Interested in joining us as a flexible worker?
-See what some of our workers have to say about what life is like as a flexible worker with NCFE.
+See what some of our workers and hiring managers have to say about what life is like as a flexible worker with NCFE and the benefits they bring to the team.